Jamesaay/Jamesaay/README.md

 ## Miscellaneous facts about me

-- Something more about me
+- Something more to tell about me and other people
 - I am a prolific gamer playing on both PC and Nintendo based hardware.
 Some of my favourite game series of all time are Pokémon, Super Mario, Borderlands and Elder Scrolls
 - This would be my desired Pokémon team if it had no restrictions: